 As I thought of these two superstitions this morning I searched and was surprised to find there were so many that I had never heard of.
 Here are a few of what I found:

 Wear new clothes.
 According to the superstition this would ensure receiving more new clothes throughout the year.
+I have a new sweatshirt so may try and remember to wear it for some of the day.

 Avoid crying.
 Avoid this if you don’t want to continue the pattern.
+That means no sad movies.

 Never let money leave the house.
 I am guessing that this is to prevent being poor in the new year.
+The bills sitting here on my desk will have to wait a day or two.

 Dance in the open air.
 To dance in the open air, especially around a tree, on New Year’s day supposedly insures luck in love and prosperity.
 It also insures freedom from ill-health during the coming twelve months.
 (I have never heard of this one, but you may find me dancing outside sometime today around the tree in my front yard).
+I was going to try this last year and completely forgot.
+It is on my list to do.
+After all who can’t use freedom from ill-health.

 Full cupboards.
 It is believed that cupboards stacked full with food, wallets and purses filled with money bring in prosperity.
+My cupboards are stacked enough and if I don’t spend any money there is some in my purse and wallet.

 So what superstitions have you been raised with regarding ringing in the New Year?
 What will you be doing/avoiding today?